 - Come up with a guest list.
 You can’t pick a venue until you have a clear idea of how many guests you’ll have in attendance.

 - Consider the mom-to-be’s comfort.
 For instance, a baby shower at the beach mid-July is probably not practical for someone who’s 8 months pregnant.
+(Regardless of where you decide to hold the shower, let mom know ASAP so she can choose an appropriate baby shower dress!)

 - Decide whether kids will be invited or not.
 For some, the more the merrier.
 But if you’re hosting a baby shower in a fancy tearoom, having children in attendance may not be the best idea.
 Or, if you’re having the shower at the beach, near a pool, or at a lake, the same thing applies.
 Moms will be too busy chasing the kiddos around to enjoy themselves.